fastify/accept-negotiator/README.md

 console.log(encoding) // 'br*
 ```

-The module also exports a class that you can use for negotiating an accept-header, e.g. accept-encoding, and use caching for better performance.
+The module also exports a class that you can use for negotiating an accept-* header, and use caching for better performance.

 ```